-World Civilization I 3 hours

-World Civilization II 3 hours

-United States History to 1865 3 hours

-United States History from 1865 3 hours

-World Civilization II United States History to 1865
+HIST 103 World Civilization I 3 hours HIST 104 World Civilization II 3 hours HIST 201 United States History to 1865 3 hours HIST 202 United States History from 1865 3 hours

 Modern Languages

 - A Saint Mary's student communicates in a modern European language either at an advanced beginning or intermediate low level (depending upon her previous study), or at an appropriate level in another approved non-European or classical language. - A Saint Mary's student demonstrates an understanding of the structure of this language by using the language with accuracy in speaking and writing. - A Saint Mary's student identifies salient features of the geography, history, and culture of those that speak this language. - A Saint Mary's student demonstrates intercultural understanding by recognizing and analyzing cultural misconceptions and the influence of her own cultural identity on her interactions with others.